Champion equitable policies and practices at local, state, and federal levels, amplifying community voice to improve outcomes for all.

 Who is ALICE?

 ALICE stands for Asset Limited, Income Constrained, Employed.
-In Fairfield and Southern Litchfield Counties, 42% of households are at or below the ALICE Threshold.
+In Fairfield and Southern Litchfield Counties, 42% of households – 336,000 - are at or below the ALICE Threshold.
 These households either find it difficult to afford basic necessities like housing, food, transportation, child care, healthcare, and utilities or are just one crisis away from financial instability.

 Understanding the full impact of ALICE in our community is crucial for effective advocacy.
 Dive deeper into the data and learn more about the challenges faced by ALICE households by exploring our detailed ALICE report or see a snapshot of ALICE in our community by clicking here.
+For more ALICE data by state or federal legislative districts, explore the United For ALICE Legislative District Tool.

-2025 LEGISLATIVE ASKS
+2026 LEGISLATIVE ASKS

-#1 Legislative Priority: Child Tax Credit
+#2 Legislative Priority: Child Tax Credit

 -